Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 Rapid discovery & technical blueprinting

 The immunology pilot project launched as a result of the visioning workshop.
-Fuze Health wanted to expand into the specialty drug space and its new partnership with Eli Lilly was the prime opportunity.
+Fuze Health wanted to expand into the specialty drug space, and its new partnership with Eli Lilly was the right opportunity.
+Beyond the immediate pilot requirements, the initiative established a repeatable framework for launching future specialty therapy programs while improving operational efficiency across patient onboarding, insurance coordination, and fulfillment workflows.

 With Codal as the consultant and technical lead, Fuze Health and Eli Lilly sought to co-develop and validate a scalable, patient-centric pharmacy solution tailored to complex specialty immunology therapies.
 The initiative served as the foundational step to provide partner pharmacies with a seamless, high-touch experience across fulfillment, payer coordination, and patient engagement.

-To meet the market demands for these new therapies, the project was set with a high-stakes, pre-defined timeline of 10 to 12 weeks.
-Our team immediately got to work leading a mini discovery to refine the exact product requirements.
-Through various working sessions, we translated the existing high-level business requirements into a granular technical PRD (product requirement document).
-By establishing the blueprint, our team was able to navigate the aggressive timeline with a clear roadmap.
+To meet market demand for these new therapies, the project was set with a high-stakes, pre-defined timeline of 10 to 12 weeks.
+Our team immediately began leading a mini discovery process to refine the exact product requirements.
+Through a series of working sessions, we translated the existing high-level business requirements into a granular technical PRD (product requirement document).
+With that blueprint in place, our team was able to navigate the aggressive timeline with a clear roadmap.

 Full-stack development & specialty integration